aospapp/aosp/tools/asuite/aidegen/README.md

 configure an IntelliJ project, such as all the project dependencies.
 It's a **command line tool** that offers the following features:

-*   Configure Android Studio of IntelliJ project files with the relevant module dependencies resolved.
+*   Configure Android Studio or IntelliJ project files with the relevant module dependencies resolved.

 *   Launch IDE for a specified sub-project or build target, i.e. frameworks/base